Coronavirus stokes $200 billion stock market bubble in vaccines

 On Monday, shares of vaccine developer Novavax spiked 15% on news the company had started testing its coronavirus vaccine on humans in Australia.
 The results of the trial, which is merely the first phase of getting a vaccine approved for widespread usage, won't be available until July.
 Still, investors are impressed: Novavax's stock price, which started the year at $4, has since zoomed 1,200% to more than $50 this week; shares were trading around $44 each on Wednesday.

-Since coronavirus lockdowns began across the U.S. in mid-March, the total stock market value for the eight biotech companies in the S&P 500-stock index has swelled to nearly $130 billion.
+Since coronavirus lockdowns began across the U.S. in mid-March, the total stock market value for the eight biotech companies in the S&P 500-stock index has swelled $130 billion to just over $600 billion.
 The total value of a half-dozen smaller biotechs outside the S&P 500 that are working on coronavirus treatments or vaccines has grown to more than $40 billion.

 Most of these stocks were unknown to average investors even a few weeks ago.
 Now they are the talk of CNBC, Yahoo Finance, Reddit message boards and other places market mavens gather these days.